agnihotriketan/MultilingualDemo/README.md

 1. No absolute positioning of controls
 2. Use fluid layout with forms
 3. No absolute size of controls
-4. Try to arrange controls in a table].
+4. Try to arrange controls in a table.